drinkthis4me/quasar-element-testing-2/README.md

 ></q-dialog>
 ```

 The result is glitchy.
 Mouse moment must be precise to open and close the dialog.
-What's worse is that two buttons may open their own dialog and overlap one another.
+What's worse is that two buttons may open their own dialog and overlap each other.

 Conclusion: give up on hoverable button or just use pure CSS to control opening/closing.